Photo Courtesy of Trinity Norris

 Voices Of Indigenous Concerns in Education

 VOICE is a student-led organization dedicated to addressing the systemic issues in higher education that challenge the success and wellbeing of Indigenous students, staff, and faculty.
 We aim to do so by sharing the narratives and lived experiences of Indigenous Peoples in higher education, prioritizing the local communities surrounding UArizona.
-To do so, we desire to create and maintain the necessary relationships grounded in kinship to guide our efforts in addressing said challenges.

 Indigicat Student Association